ammara5611/library_management_project/README.md

 ## Conclusion

  This project demonstrates how SQL can be used to build and manage a functional library database system.
 It highlights practical database design, data manipulation, and analytical querying skills commonly used in real-world data and database management tasks.

+## Author
+ **Ammara Sajjad**
+ Aspiring Data Analyst| Economics Graduate

+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

 Thank you for your interest in this project!